 - Nominees must be a full-time tenured or tenure-track member of the Graduate Faculty for a minimum of ONE year at the time of nomination and must have taught at least TWO graduate courses during the preceding two years.
-A faculty member may receive the Outstanding Faculty Award for Graduate Education only once in three years.
+A faculty member may receive the Outstanding Graduate Faculty Award only once in three years.

 - The emphasis for this award is placed on outstanding teaching, mentoring or research efforts in the graduate program.

 - Nominees will be evaluated on the basis of a dossier not more than two pages documenting outstanding contributions to graduate education.
 The dossier should be accompanied by a one-page overview of the nominee’s contributions.
 The dossier should provide specific evidence of outstanding performance in one or more, not necessarily all, of the categories listed below:

 - Commitment to academic excellence through innovative instructional delivery and/or development of graduate instructional programs.

 - Attention to individual student needs, interests, and development through such items as job placement or acquisition of directed projects or industry contacts or recruiting.